 Charles is an actor and writer from Wood Green, London.
-His first play, No Strings Attached, is being produced by the King’s Head Theatre for a three-week run in April 2020, having been awarded the Adrian Pagan Award for New Writing earlier this year.
+His first play, No Strings Attached, is being produced by the King’s Head Theatre from Tuesday 25th May – Saturday 19th June 2021, having been awarded the Adrian Pagan Award for New Writing last year.
 It was selected from 700 applications by The Mono Box – a not-for-profit network that caters for actors and theatre-makers seeking alternative, affordable training.

 When did you first realise you wanted to act and write?